cocos/cocos-docs/en/advanced-topics/engine-customization.md

 ### 1.1 Get JavaScript Engine Repository

 If you only need to make some adjustments based on the current version, Then you can modify it based on the builtin engine of Cocos Creator.
 Click **Open App** in the upper right corner of the Creator Editor, and then copy the builtin **engine** directory to another local paths.
-Also, you do not need to install the compilation dependency environment, you can skip the 1.2 steps.

 ![](engine-customization/open-engine.png)